MetaMask/SIPs/SIPS/sip-1.md

 - **Draft** - First formally tracked status and marks the SIP as in development.
 The SIP will be merged into the repository after being properly formatted.
 - **Review** - SIP author(s) mark this SIP as ready for and requesting peer review
 - **Final** - The SIP is considered a final standard.
 No further updates except errata and clarifications will be considered.
 The SIP MUST be implemented in at least one client before being considered for this status.
 After achieving this status, the SIP will be implemented in the next revision of the Specification.
-- **Withdrawn** - The proposed SIP has been widthdrawn by the SIP author(s) or will not be considered for inclusion in the specification.
+- **Withdrawn** - The proposed SIP has been withdrawn by the SIP author(s) or will not be considered for inclusion in the specification.
 This status is final, if the idea is to be pursued again, it should be considered a new proposal.
 - **Living** - SIPs with this special status are considered continually updated and never final.
 Such SIP MUST include `updated` property in the front-matter.
 Specifically this includes [SIP-1](./sip-1.md)

+## SIP Header Preamble

+Each SIP MUST begin with a header preamble in yaml format, preceded and followed by `---`.
+Such header is termed as [Front Matter by Jekyll](https://jekyllrb.com/docs/front-matter/).
+The headers MUST appear in following order:

+- `sip` - A unique number identifying the SIP.
+Assigned by SIP Editor
+- `title` - A few words description of the SIP
+- `status` - The current status of the SIP.
+One of stages as described [above](#stages)
+- `category` - The category this SIP belongs to.
+As described [above](#categories)
+- `author` - The list of authors in format described [below](#author-header)
+- `created` - Date the SIP was created on
+- `updated` - (Optional) Date the SIP was updated on.
+SIPs with status `Final` MUST have this header

+All dates in preamble MUST be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

+#### `author` header

+Comma-separated list of authors of the SIP.
+Each author MUST be written in the following format: `Name Surname <email> (@github-username)`.
+If the author wants to maintain anonymity, they MAY provide only the username instead of their name and surname.
+The e-mail and github username are optional and MAY be provided.
+At least one of the authors MUST have a Github username provided in order to be notified of the changes concerning their SIP.

+Example header:

+`John F. Kowalsky <john.kowalsky@domain.com> (@kowalsky), Gregory House, Anon (@anon)`

+## Additional files

+The SIP MAY include additional files such as images and diagrams.
+Such files MUST be placed in `assets` folder in the following location `assets/SIP/sip-N/` where `N` is replaced by the SIPs number.
+When linking to files from SIP, relative links MUST be used, such as `[schema](../assets/sip/sip-1/schema.json)`.

 ## SIP Editors